You deserve the full meaning of “explicit instruction”

 Explicit instruction is about content, design, delivery, and practice.

-There are 16 “Principles” that Archer and Hughs have laid out within that framework.
+There are 16 “Elements” that Archer and Hughs have laid out within that framework.
 That’s what the numbers are as you read along.
-Each principle is backed by solid evidence showing that learning increases when it is put into practice.
+Each element is backed by solid evidence showing that learning increases when it is put into practice.

 You can use this outline to determine what you’re already doing, and which areas you might want to give a boost in your teaching.
 You may even want to buy the book.